Who has to have a RST?

 To take the Recreational Skipper's Ticket (RST) assessment, you will need to:

 - Provide eyesight, medical and proof of identity documents (a valid Motor Drivers Licence is sufficient).

-- Get a letter of consent from a parent or guardian (if a minor).
+- Get a letter of consent from a parent or guardian (if under 18 years of age).

 Are there any exemptions?

 Yes.
 If you hold a skipper's ticket from another state or country, or have a commercial qualification, you may be eligible for certain exemptions.

 Certain categories of hire-and-drive vessels require a Recreational Skipper's Ticket (RST), but others do not.

 Any hire-and-drive vessel with an engine capacity of more than 6 hp (4.5 kW), such as one rented from a company with a trailerable hire and drive licence, requires an RST.